NickdevC/Home-Learning-Hub/README.md

 ## Databases
 * [ElephantSQL](https://www.elephantsql.com/) - Database used to store all models and user-generated data.
+* [Cloudinary](https://cloudinary.com/) - Cloud database for storing images and uploaded files from the front-end of my app.

 ## Other Tools
 * [Heroku](https://www.heroku.com/) - A cloud platform used for hosting the app.